techbelle/the-little-mongodb-book/en/mongodb.markdown

 	//profile anything that takes more than 1 second db.setProfilingLevel(1, 1000);

-AK-TODO mention sampling and that profiling isn't usually for production.
-You can also specify a third parameter to indicate a sampling threshold - by default all queries over slow ms will be profiled, also AK-TODO mention profile `filter`
+You can specify that only a sampling of all operations should be profiled, but even with that option, profiling should be used very cautiously in production.
+More details about profiling and how to use it are in the [MongoDB Manual](https://www.mongodb.com/docs/manual/tutorial/manage-the-database-profiler/).

 ## In This Chapter ##
 In this chapter we looked at various commands, tools and performance details of using MongoDB.
 We haven't touched on everything, but we've looked at some of the common ones.
 Indexing in MongoDB is similar to indexing with relational databases, as are many of the tools.
 However, with MongoDB, many of these are to the point and simple to use.